EverettPMeehan/Disease-Prediction-Model/README.md

 bash
 Copy
 Edit
-jupyter notebook disease-prediction-model.ipynb
+Jupyter Notebook disease-prediction-model.ipynb
 📈 Future Work
 Integration with a web interface for real-time usage

-Expand dataset to include more diseases and symptoms
+Expand the dataset to include more diseases and symptoms

 Incorporate NLP for natural language symptom entry